 The elevator doors opened.
 It was happening.

 We, the Britneys, found ourselves corralled once again, this time on the loading dock to the pod we would enter with Britney.
-A drag queen Britney who looked uncannily like Britney Britney got so excited she took off her pants.
+A transexual Britney who looked uncannily like Britney Britney got so excited she took off her pants.

 As soon as the cray-cray melee began, Britney's body became visibly stiff with fear.
 She put her hands behind her back and assumed the position of someone about to walk the plank.